-From time to time we may be offered or may receive gifts, favors, benefits or entertainment ("business courtesies") from suppliers and other business associates.
-Business courtesies must be avoided altogether or be of nominal value (\$100 in North America; £50 in UK), such as promotional items like pens, hats, notepads or mugs.
-We may also have an obligation to report or seek preapproval of gifts and entertainment.
+From time to time, we may be offered, or may receive, gifts, favors, benefits or entertainment ("business courtesies") from suppliers, business associates, or others, such as government officials.

+Before accepting any business courtesies or offering same, we must continuously take care to avoid perceived or actual impropriety.
+Business courtesies must be avoided altogether or be of nominal value (under \$100 in North America; £50 in UK), such as promotional items like pens, hats, notepads or mugs.
+We may also have an obligation to report or seek pre-approval of gifts and entertainment

 If we are unsure of whether a business courtesy is suitable, we should speak to our manager.
-Special laws apply to gifts or entertainment when dealing with government officials and is illegal in some countries.
+Special laws apply to gifts or entertainment when dealing with government officials and is illegal, and even criminal, in some countries.
 Speak to Legal or Compliance before offering gifts to such individuals.